JJifith/Where-is-My-Bus/whereismybus/README.md

 cp .env.example .env
 # Edit .env → add your key
 ```
+Do this for both backend and frontend env.example

 The app works without the key (shows a placeholder map) — add it when ready.